 Atlas & Aeris is an online editorial magazine dedicated to independent film.
-We provide news and analysis from the world of film to a global audience, connecting indie film lovers and filmmakers around the world, and our up-to-date news and film reviews compose a forum for reportage and in-depth analysis where readers can discover the latest in independent film.
-Atlas & Aeris is headquartered in Boston and features a professional jury of award-winning independent filmmakers in New York, Los Angeles, and internationally.
-In accordance with the magazine’s international orientation, the employment of standard British English is our editorial policy.
+We provide news and analysis from the world of film to a global audience, connecting indie film lovers and filmmakers around the world, and our film reviews compose a forum for reportage and in-depth analysis where readers can discover the latest in independent film.
+Atlas & Aeris is headquartered in Boston and features a board of honorary editors and an independent jury of award-winning filmmakers based internationally.
+For more information about the board and the jury, see our masthead.

-The magazine hosts the Atlas Awards International Film Festival each January.
+The magazine also hosts the Atlas Awards International Film Festival.
 The private, two-week, online festival showcases excellent independent films to a global audience and culminates in the presentation of the Atlas Awards.
-Atlas & Aeris and a professional jury of award-winning independent filmmakers select the festival’s Official Selection and the Atlas Award-winners, whom the magazine presents with official, engraved prizes and certificates of award.
+Atlas & Aeris and a jury of award-winning filmmakers select the festival's Atlas Award winners.
 The festival celebrates films from around the world by established and emerging filmmakers on a unique online platform for indie film lovers and filmmakers alike to discover and to be discovered.